 Here are the top four things that influence the health of dogs by causing physical or emotional stress.

 I coach people who have sick dogs, so I see many stressed out dogs and stressed out people.
 Some dog health problems such as dog allergies or yeast infections can drive the whole household insane and cause stress beyond belief.

 The awful physical symptoms the dog is experiencing causes huge stress for the dog.
 The terrible emotional roller coaster experienced by the dog's people, sends the whole household spiraling downward.
 Nobody knows what to do about it!

 When your dog's body is under stress, your dog's adrenal glands secrete the ' flight or fright ' steroid hormone called cortisol.
 Yes, your dog's body makes it's own steroid!
 This is fine occasionally when it happens in short bursts ( situational ).

 For example, if your dog starts a barking frenzy when someone comes to the door, his adrenal glands will secrete some cortisol until your dog decides whether the person at the door is a burglar or a friend.
 His choices are:

 However, when your dog's body is under constant stress every day from:

-Your dog's body does not distinguish between reasonable dog stress and chronic stress.
+Your dog's body does not distinguish between reasonable situational anxiety stress occasionally, and chronic stress all the time.
 It doesn't matter what kind of stress it is.
 Stress is stress.
 This paves the path for other serious dog health concerns.